nsandford64/CodingExam/README.md

 # CodingExam
+In this release, the app is still early in development, so it has been marked as pre-release.
 Instructions for setting up the development environment can be found in the "Developer Documentation" file in the "documentation-testing" folder.

 # Documentation
 User and developer documentation for this sprint can be found in the "documentation-testing" folder as well.